Michael Kingson moved to Istanbul in 2012. The 38-year-old English teacher moved to Turkey from the UK looking for adventure and new experiences.

 Ella: The word 'no' is not part of the Turkish vocabulary

-Michael: I couldn't believe people were so nonchalant about history
+Michael: I couldn't believe people were so casual about history

 "Back home, historical artefacts and ruins are generally behind barriers, and you have to pay to see them.
 It’s not so in Turkey - you can see history everywhere.
 In the city old Ottoman buildings are interspersed with modern structures and ancient walls become part of the city landscape.

 When you leave the city and head to the countryside, there is just a staggering amount of history - ruined fortresses, walls and even civilisations you can just explore on your own.
 No need for admissions, they’re not even signposted.
 They’re just part of the landscape, no one really notices, and that really blew me away at first.
 Now, I think this sense of history makes Turks more in touch with their identity and their culture - it's the way it should be everywhere."